Prime International College Workplace Anti-violence, Harassment and Sexual Harassment Policy

 Refusing to speak to or work with someone or treating someone differently because of their ethnic or racial background.

-Prime International College of Health Care and Technology is committed to providing a safe and healthy work environment, free from violence, threats of violence, discrimination, harassment, sexual harassment, intimidation, and any other misconduct.
-Similarly, weapons are strictly prohibited from the company’s premises; violators will be subject to disciplinary action, and the incident will be reported to the police.
+Prime International College of Health Care and Technology is committed to providing a safe and healthy school environment, free from violence, threats of violence, discrimination, harassment, sexual harassment, intimidation, and any other misconduct.
+Similarly, weapons are strictly prohibited from the school premises; violators will be subject to disciplinary action, and the incident will be reported to the police.

-It is also a violation of the Workplace Anti-violence, Harassment, and Sexual Harassment Policy of Prime International College of Health Care and Technology for anyone to knowingly make a false complaint of violence or harassment or to provide false information about a complaint.
-Individuals who violate this policy are subject to disciplinary and corrective action, up to and including termination of employment.
+It is also a violation of the Anti-violence, Harassment, and Sexual Harassment Policy of Prime International College of Health Care and Technology for anyone to knowingly make a false complaint of violence or harassment or to provide false information about a complaint.
+Individuals who violate this policy are subject to disciplinary and corrective action, up to and including counseling, formal warning, or dismissal.

 This policy prohibits reprisals against individuals acting in good faith who report incidents of workplace violence or act as witnesses.
 Management will take all reasonable and practical measures to prevent reprisals, threats of reprisal, or further violence.
 Reprisal is defined as any act of retaliation, either direct or indirect.